 Administrator application parameters

 Sets ArcGIS Earth as the default KML viewer.
-The default is True.
+The default is False.

 Blocks request and portal connection to ArcGIS Online when starting ArcGIS Earth.
 The default is False.